davidtrestini/PNpedia/Quantities at future null infinity/Fluxes/Angular momentum flux/Elliptic orbits/Nonspinning/README.md

 # Flux of angular momentum for nonspinning compact binaries on elliptic orbits

-The file ``flux.txt`` contains the flux of angular momentum for nonspinning compact binaries on elliptic orbits.
+The file ``flux.txt`` contains the *orbit averaged* flux of angular momentum for nonspinning compact binaries on elliptic orbits.

 ## Notations